 We want to conceal properly any dark shades that some deep set eyes have naturally around the eyes and cause a more deep illusion.

-If you have dark under eyes, apply an under eye concealer on with a salmon undertone.
+If you have dark under eyes, apply an under-eye concealer on with a salmon undertone.

-This step is KEY for deep set eyes because we want to conceal any darkness around the eyes, and without color correction (no matter how much full coverage concealer you use on any shade), the dark undertone will be there.
+This step is KEY for deep-set eyes because we want to conceal any darkness around the eyes, and without color correction (no matter how much full coverage concealer you use on any shade), the dark undertone will be there.

-An excellent peachy concealer to conceal dark under eyes is this one.
+Another excellent peachy concealer to conceal dark under eyes is this one.

 Step 2.
 Let’s Bright those Under eyes